toofanian/spotifiologist/README.md

 # Spotifiologist

-Dont let your Spotify data go to waste!
+Don't let your Spotify data go to waste!
 Log your raw listening, store your bookmarked songs/albums/artists, and develop your own smart features.

 ## Functions